 And come back, I did.
 Three years, two jobs, and with my special someone in tow—I decided to return to where it all started, in time for my 26th birthday.
 It was a celebration that came days late, but it didn’t matter as the long drive to Taguig was worth it.

-TWG Tea’s branch in the new Central Square in BGC comes next to the flagship Resorts World location in terms of size.
+TWG Tea’s branch at the new Central Square in BGC comes next to the flagship Resorts World Manila location in terms of size.
 Both stores occupy a large space and can accommodate a substantial amount of diners.
 The tea room’s signature exquisiteness is still present, making it fit in the high-end proximity that is Central Square.
 Gold and brown hues, warm lighting, and items that exude of decadence can be found in this TWG branch.
 From what I hear, this branch was originally located at Century City Mall in Makati.

 CJ and I gave ourselves free rein with our orders, not letting the set menus restrict us from TWG’s array of gastronomic delights.
 We picked a few a la carte items from their menu, coupled with some new teas from their extensive tea list.
-The long wait wasn ‘t an issue as they really took their time in preparing and cooking the dishes.
+The long wait wasn’t an issue as they really took their time in preparing and cooking the dishes.
 Whatever doubts we had were completely obliterated by their wait staff’s agility and willingness to help diners out.

 For the main dishes, I chose the Ocean Crepe and TWG Tea Beef Lasagna – which were both memorable in their own right.
 On the other hand, CJ tried out the Pan-Seared Chicken Roulade – a rich medley of chicken and foie gras that left a very good impression.
 Of course, desserts and tea always cap off meals like this.
 In our case—it was scones, muffins, cream and tea jelly, and TWG’s trademark macarons.